JulianNicholls/Blockchain-Course/README.md

 ## Progress

-Starting tests in Section 2
+Starting deployment in Section 2

+## Security

+The deploy script is not included, for security of my seed words and Infura API ID.
+Although I will never use either of them for a real app, you can never be too careful.

 ### Differences